ChrisLema.com

 External Calls

 The last component here that you need to consider, and is different than your normal, non-WooCommerces site, is that you may be making external calls.
-Consider an integration with a tax calculation engine, or to a shipping partner, or even to a payment gateway.
+Consider integration with a tax calculation engine, or to a shipping partner, or even to a payment gateway.
 These are dynamics that test how well your server processes these kinds of requests and responses.

 And email.
 Can we talk about email?
 Because your store sends more than your normal site.
 And how well your infrastructure integrates with externalized email senders is key!